Mihirsinh-01/Protocol-4-Stop-and-Wait/README.md

 # Protocol-4-Stop-and-Wait
-An implementation of Stop and Wait Protocol (Protocol 4) using Socket programming.
+An implementation of Stop and Wait Protocol (Protocol 4) using Socket programming in Python.